Shimonita’s 3 Geology Highlights

 Kozu Farm

-The oldest Western-style dairy farm in Japan.
-It produces and sells high quality dairy products made from fresh raw milk of Jersey cows.
-The daily procession of cows in the pasture is worth seeing!
+Japan’s oldest Western-style ranch.
+It produces high-quality dairy products using fresh milk from Jersey cows.
+The daily sight of cows walking in a line across the pastures is truly impressive.

 Mt.
 Arafune summit